n00mkrad/text2image-gui/README.md

   * Lock Seed Option: Disable incrementing the seed by 1 for each image.
 Only useful in combination with wildcards.
 * **Resolution:** Adjust image size.
 Only values that are divisible by 64 are possible.
 Sizes above 512x512 can lead to repeated patterns.
   * Higher resolution images require more VRAM and are slower to generate.
   * High-Resolution Fix: Enable this to avoid getting repeated patterns at high resolutions (~768px+).
-Can reduce fidelity though.

 * **Sampler:** Changes the way images are sampled.
-Euler Ancestral is the default because it's fast and tends to look good even with few steps.
+DPM++ 2M Karras is the default because it's fast and tends to look good even with 10-20 steps.
 * **Generate Seamless Images:** Generates seamless/tileable images, very useful for making game textures or repeating backgrounds.
+* **Generate Symmetric Images:** Generates images that are mirrored on one axis.